VERITAS: A Multi-Agent Co-Scientist for Verifiable Image-Derived Hypothesis Testing: Discussion and Conclusion

 \section{Discussion and Conclusion}

-\tvspace{-0.25cm} We presented \framework{}, a multi-agent framework for autonomous, auditable hypothesis testing inspired by clinician-scientist workflows.
+We presented \framework{}, a multi-agent co-scientist for autonomous, auditable hypothesis testing inspired by clinician-scientist workflows.
 Its design targets three bottlenecks highlighted in the introduction: the fragmented coordination of clinical, imaging, programming, and statistical expertise; the lack of reproducible analysis trails in image-derived studies; and the misinterpretation of underpowered findings as true negatives.
-Our agentic system decomposes the workflow into verifiable phases and code, making every step auditable and reproducible.
-This auditability-by-design means that \framework{}'s failures are \emph{recoverable} in a way that baseline failures are not.
-Furthermore, we introduce an epistemic evidence label framework that distinguishes refuted from underpowered hypotheses. \framework{} achieves excellent performance, even compared to baselines that receive human assistance (e.g., pre-computed per-group statistics or per-patient feature tables).
-By its design, \framework{} enables small, locally-deployable models to perform complex reasoning that typically requires frontier models.
+By decomposing the workflow into verifiable phases and code, \framework{} makes every step auditable and renders its failures \emph{recoverable} in a way that baseline failures are not.
+It achieves strong performance even against baselines that receive human assistance (e.g., pre-computed per-group statistics or per-patient feature tables), and enables small, locally-deployable models to perform complex reasoning that typically requires frontier models.

-Beyond accuracy, the evidence label framework functions as a mechanistic decision rule: given observed statistics $(p, \delta, \pi)$, the label is a deterministic function with no free parameters beyond $\alpha$ and the SESOI $\delta_0$.
+Recall that \framework{} produces two complementary outcomes: the agents' \emph{verdict} (\yes/\no/\inconclusive), reflecting their synthesized judgment, and the \emph{evidence label} (\textsc{Supported}/\textsc{Refuted}/\textsc{Underpowered}/\textsc{Invalid}), derived mechanically by the Evidence Classification Operator and withheld from the agents.
+This separation is intentional: comparing the two reveals whether a conclusion is actually warranted by the statistics the agents produced, and distinguishes a true null from a merely underpowered one.
+Beyond accuracy, the evidence label framework functions as a mechanistic decision rule: given observed statistics $(p, \delta, \pi)$, the label is a deterministic function with no free parameters beyond the significance level $\alpha$ and the smallest effect size of interest (SESOI, $\delta_0$).
 This eliminates evaluation ambiguities common in agent benchmarks.
 We view this as a contribution beyond medical imaging: any benchmark involving statistical testing could adopt this framework to avoid conflating negative results with underpowered designs.

 Most agent evaluations report only end-to-end accuracy.
 For scientific applications, \emph{how} a conclusion is reached matters as much as \emph{whether} it is correct.
 Our evidence grounding metric (Verif., Table~\ref{tab:diagnostics}) quantifies this: among methods operating on raw data, \framework{} produces the highest rate of fully verifiable outputs (86.6\% frontier), meaning even its incorrect conclusions can be traced, diagnosed, and corrected through artifact inspection.